Skip to content

 default: Error Handler # Default output

-2. Condition Node
+2. Decision Node

 LLM-powered routing to multiple destinations.